partsnap/partsnap-cookiecutter-poetry/README.md

 ```

 By default this template supports github workflows and one of the workflows is Testspace.
-This means if you don't have Testspace linked, the push will not work.
+This means if you don't have Testspace linked, the push will work, the problem happens for
+future pushes when you do PR requests on the repository, it will not let you merge into main.

 You are now ready to start development on your project!
 The CI/CD
 pipeline will be triggered when you open a pull request, merge to main,